ttrombino/Byzantine/README.md

 Each block contains a list of transactions made between various users along with a header giving the block size and the block's hash ID.

-## Generating the Byzantine currency
+## Generating Currency
-The Byzantine cryptocurrency is generated when a users "mines" a block of transactions.
+The Byzantine cryptocurrency (BYZ) is generated when a users "mines" a block of transactions.
 That is, the user must use the computer to find a SHA256 hash that matches the given difficulty (i.e. the set leading 0's of the hash).
 This is very similar to Bitcoin's Hashcash-based proof of work system explained [here](https://en.wikipedia.org/wiki/Hashcash#Bitcoin_mining).
 The user that successfully mines the block is given a flat amount of currency that may be sent to other users.
 The only way to add BYZ to the blockchain economy is by mining these blocks.